bohnerjosh/Number-Sequencing-For-Nonverbals/privacy-policy.md

-Right to request deletion of the data — Request to delete

-You can ask for the deletion of your personal information.
-If you ask us to delete your personal information, we will respect your request and delete your personal information, subject to certain exceptions provided by law, such as (but not limited to) the exercise by another consumer of his or her right to free speech, our compliance requirements resulting from a legal obligation, or any processing that may be required to protect against illegal activities.

-Right to be informed — Request to know

-Depending on the circumstances, you have a right to know:
+You have rights under certain US state data protection laws.
+However, these rights are not absolute, and in certain cases, we may decline your request as permitted by law.
+These rights include:

-*   whether we collect and use your personal information;
+*    **Right to know** whether or not we are processing your personal data

-*   the categories of personal information that we collect;

-*   the purposes for which the collected personal information is used;

-*   whether we sell or share personal information to third parties;
+*    **Right to access** your personal data

+*    **Right to correct** inaccuracies in your personal data

-*   the categories of personal information that we sold, shared, or disclosed for a business purpose;
+*    **Right to request** the deletion of your personal data

+*    **Right to obtain a copy** of the personal data you previously shared with us

+*    **Right to non-discrimination** for exercising your rights

+*    **Right to opt out** of the processing of your personal data if it is used for targeted advertising (or sharing as defined under California’s privacy law), the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

+Depending upon the state where you live, you may also have the following rights:

-*   the categories of third parties to whom the personal information was sold, shared, or disclosed for a business purpose;
+*    Right to obtain a list of the categories of third parties to which we have disclosed personal data (as permitted by applicable law, including California's and Delaware's privacy law)

-*   the business or commercial purpose for collecting, selling, or sharing personal information; and

-*   the specific pieces of personal information we collected about you.

-In accordance with applicable law, we are not obligated to provide or delete consumer information that is de-identified in response to a consumer request or to re-identify individual data to verify a consumer request.

-Right to Non-Discrimination for the Exercise of a Consumer’s Privacy Rights

-We will not discriminate against you if you exercise your privacy rights.

-Right to Limit Use and Disclosure of Sensitive Personal Information

-We do not process consumer's sensitive personal information.

-Verification process
+*    Right to obtain a list of specific third parties to which we have disclosed personal data (as permitted by applicable law, including Oregon’s privacy law)

+*    Right to limit use and disclosure of sensitive personal data (as permitted by applicable law, including California’s privacy law)

+*    Right to opt out of the collection of sensitive data and personal data collected through the operation of a voice or facial recognition feature (as permitted by applicable law, including Florida’s privacy law)

+### **How to Exercise Your Rights**

+To exercise these rights, you can contact us by submitting a [data subject access request](https://app.termly.io/notify/9f4976cb-9380-4cfc-ab6f-15713fae1dad), by emailing us at joshuabx443@proton.me, or by referring to the contact details at the bottom of this document.

+Under certain US state data protection laws, you can designate an authorized agent to make a request on your behalf.
+We may deny a request from an authorized agent that does not submit proof that they have been validly authorized to act on your behalf in accordance with applicable laws.

+### **Request Verification**

 Upon receiving your request, we will need to verify your identity to determine you are the same person about whom we have the information in our system.
-These verification efforts require us to ask you to provide information so that we can match it with information you have previously provided us.
-For instance, depending on the type of request you submit, we may ask you to provide certain information so that we can match the information you provide with the information we already have on file, or we may contact you through a communication method (e.g., phone or email) that you have previously provided to us.
-We may also use other verification methods as the circumstances dictate.

 We will only use personal information provided in your request to verify your identity or authority to make the request.
-To the extent possible, we will avoid requesting additional information from you for the purposes of verification.
 However, if we cannot verify your identity from the information already maintained by us, we may request that you provide additional information for the purposes of verifying your identity and for security or fraud-prevention purposes.
-We will delete such additionally provided information as soon as we finish verifying you.

-Other privacy rights

-*   You may object to the processing of your personal information.

-*   You may request correction of your personal data if it is incorrect or no longer relevant, or ask to restrict the processing of the information.

-*   You can designate an authorized agent to make a request under the CCPA on your behalf.
-We may deny a request from an authorized agent that does not submit proof that they have been validly authorized to act on your behalf in accordance with the CCPA.

-*   You may request to opt out from future selling or sharing of your personal information to third parties.
-Upon receiving an opt-out request, we will act upon the request as soon as feasibly possible, but no later than fifteen (15) days from the date of the request submission.

-To exercise these rights, you can contact us by email at joshuabx443@proton.me, or by referring to the contact details at the bottom of this document.
-If you have a complaint about how we handle your data, we would like to hear from you.
+If you submit the request through an authorized agent, we may need to collect additional information to verify your identity before processing your request and the agent will need to provide a written and signed permission from you to submit such request on your behalf.

 ### **10\.
 DO WE MAKE UPDATES TO THIS NOTICE?** <a id="policyupdates"></a>